gabrielcostasilva/sa-todo/README.md

 1. Removes a given todo, in case it exists in the todo list.
 2. Returns the updated todo list.

-This project uses `org.apache.commons.io.FileUtils` to save the todo list to a text file, in the file system.
+This project uses `org.apache.commons.io.FileUtils` for saving the todo list in a text file, in the file system.
 The `Todo` class constructor tries to retrieve existing todos from an existing file.
 If the a previous file does not exist, a new list is instantiated.
 See the full constructor in the snippet below.

 ```java